ben-S-lgtm/ben-S-lgtm/README.md

      \/__/         \/__/         \/__/     \/__/     \/__/

 ```
-### Hi, my name is Ben and I'm an Aussie software developer from Queensland.
+### Hi, my name is Ben and I'm a software developer from Brisbane Australia.

 Tools and Software I use on a daily basis: <br />